ropensci/pdftools/README.md

 cat(txt[19])
 ```

 The [`tabulizer`](https://github.com/ropensci/tabulizer) package is dedicated to extracting tables from PDF, and includes interactive tools for selecting tables.
-While `pdftools` is not designed for processing tables, with a little creativity you will be able to parse output into tables.
+However, `tabulizer` depends on `rJava` and therefore requires additional setup steps or may be impossible to use on systems where Java cannot be installed.

+It is possible to use `pdftools` with some creativity to parse tables from PDF documents, which does not require Java to be installed.

 ### Scanned text